November 7, 2017

-If you suspect fraud or identity theft has occurred on your Revere Bank Account immediately contact: (866) 920-8185 or email@example.com.
+If you suspect fraud or identity theft has occurred on your Revere Bank Account, immediately contact us by phone at (866) 920-8185 or by email.

 This publication does not constitute legal, accounting or other professional advice.
 Although it is intended to be accurate, neither the publisher nor any other party assumes liability for loss or damage due to reliance on this material.
 Websites not belonging to this organization are provided for information only.
 No endorsement is implied.